How Cold Affects Our Eyes: Effects and Protection

 3. Take preventive measures

-• Install humidifiers in your home or office
+• Install humidifiers at home or in the office

 • Take breaks from digital screens to rest your eyes